StackStorm/st2vagrant/README.md

 Playing with StackStorm ranges from creating rules and workflows, to turning your scripts into actions, to writing custom sensors.
 And all of that involves working with files under `/opt/stackstorm/packs` on `st2vagrant` VM.
-One can do it via ssh, but with all your favorite tools already set up on your laptop, it's convenient to hack files and work with `git` there on the host.
+One can do it via SSH, but with all your favorite tools already set up on your laptop, it's convenient to hack files and work with `git` there on the host.

 You can create your pack directories under `st2vagrant/` on your host.
 Vagrant automatically maps